CMC students’ sports photographs earn international awards

 McGrath plans to become an action sports photographer, while Mayer’s goals following graduation are to continue working as a freelance photojournalist.

-Colorado Mountain College’s professional photography program is under the umbrella of the Isaacson School of Communication, Arts and Media.
+Colorado Mountain College’s professional photography program is under the umbrella of the Isaacson School for Communication, Arts and Media.
 Visit our professional photography page for more information.